enckse/naaman/README.md

 * VCS packages are complicated, you have options to mitigate that
 * Split packages are also complicated, if naaman cannot handle it for you, try using `--fetch <dir>` and building by hand

-naaman is not meant to complete to be the best aur helper/manager/wrapper/etc, it is just one of many [options](https://wiki.archlinux.org/index.php/AUR_helpers)
+naaman is not meant to compete to be the best aur helper/manager/wrapper/etc, it is just one of many [options](https://wiki.archlinux.org/index.php/AUR_helpers)

 ## Usage

-naaman relies on being similar to pacman while having to do special things for itself
+naaman relies on being similar (in terms of the cli) to pacman while having to do special things for itself

 ### naaman

-naaman supports the following special flags:
+naaman supports the following flags (worth noting here, many more in the manual):

 output the version
 ```